China Earthquake Administration

+The China Earthquake Administration (CEA; 中国地震局) is a public institution managed by the State Council at the deputy ministerial level in charge of national earthquake disaster reduction work.
+It is currently managed by the Ministry of Emergency Management.

 Some English text use the name Chinese Seismic Bureau (CSB).
 In older text, it was also referred to by its former name, National Earthquake Bureau (NEB) or National Seismic Bureau (NSB).

 Bureaus

-CEA presently has nine bureaus, two of which directly under the control of the Chinese Communist Party (CCP).
+CEA presently has nine subordinate bureaus.